 4. You do not put in time for your children

 When you give a tough task to your kid, do not order them to complete it on time.
 Instead, good parenting involves putting in more time for your children and working along with them.
 Spending time with your children is necessary as it fosters trusts and helps you understand them better.

-You might not want to encourage everything that your children want but also don’t forbid it all the time.
+You might not want to encourage everything that your children want, but also don’t forbid it every single time.
 If you say no to your child for something, explain the reason for your decision.
 When children understand that you want good for them, they accept the limits even if they don’t like it.
-You can say, ‘ I’d prefer you don’t do this for these reasons.
-But even if you want to, I would like to keep a watch due to my concerns.’

 If you are trying to control, nag or monitor your kids all the time, you are being too strict.
 Find out what other parents are doing.
-If the no one is behaving in the same manner, then it’s time to think where you might be going wrong.
+If no one else is overseeing their offspring quite as closely as you- then it might be time to re-think your control strategy.